 And if there are clear action items that need to be taken, don’t hesitate to assign those out in a project management tool.
 Eliminate any ambiguity by making sure everyone knows exactly what they need to do next.
 After all, the whole point of a brainstorming session isn’t just for idea generation — but also to put ideas to good use.

-Run better virtual brainstorms with Mural
+Run better virtual and remote brainstorms with Mural

 Don’t think of a virtual brainstorming session as a regular in-person session with a few extra cameras.
 They can be so much more.
 Done right, they will offer a host of benefits, from greater inclusivity and teamwork to improved problem-solving and decision-making.
 However, realizing these benefits means taking advantage of different tools and techniques to make everyone feel comfortable and creative.